Medically reviewed by Drugs.com. Last updated on Oct 24, 2022.

 Activated Definity® was evaluated in four controlled clinical trials: Two open-label baseline controlled, unpaired blinded image evaluation studies and two identical placebo-controlled, unpaired blinded image evaluation studies.
 Subjects were eligible for these studies if they had two or more (of six) non-evaluable segments in either the apical 2- or 4-chamber view in non-contrast fundamental echocardiography.

-Endocardial Border Length: As shown in Table 2, compared to baseline, a single bolus dose of 10 µL/kg activated Definity® increased the length of endocardial border that could be measured at both end-systole and end-diastole.
+As shown in Table 14.1, compared to baseline, a single bolus dose of 10 microL/kg of activated Definity® increased the length of endocardial border that could be measured at both end-systole and end-diastole.
 The mean change in border length from baseline at end-diastole was statistically significant for all readers in the apical 4-chamber view and for 3 out of 4 readers for the apical 2-chamber view.
 The mean change in border length from baseline at end-systole was statistically significant for 3 out of 4 readers for the apical 4-chamber view and for 2 out 4 readers for the apical 2-chamber view.

-Ventricular Chamber Enhancement: Left ventricular chamber enhancement after an activated Definity® dose of 10 µL/kg was significantly increased from baseline compared to placebo in both views at the mid-ventricular and apical levels at end-diastole.
+Left ventricular chamber enhancement after an activated Definity® dose of 10 microL/kg was significantly increased from baseline compared to placebo in both views at the mid-ventricular and apical levels at end-diastole.
 Similar results were noted at end-systole, with the exception of the 4-chamber view.

 |Endocardial Border Length – Blinded Read|